liamw8lde/Winter-2024_2025-Training-PLan/📋 SANITY CHECK – Winter Training.md

 You are my auditor.

-step 1:audit the file and post results in chat.
+step 1: Audit the file and post results in chat.

-step 2: repair all conflicts and output a CSV file in the same layout as the orginal file.
+step 2: Repair all conflicts and output a CSV file in the same layout as the orginal file.

 INPUT
 - I will upload ONE Excel file (the plan) or CSV file , typically named trainplan_FIXED.xlsx.